-6. TECDEN'S FUTURE PLANS
+5. TECDEN'S FUTURE PLANS

-TECDEN plans to continue coordinating non-state actors in NMECDP's implementation.
+TECDEN plans to continue coordinating non-state actors in NM-ECDP's implementation at both National and sub-national level.
 In this regard, the Organisation will continue to manage implementation of "Mtoto Kwanza" Project which catalyses the NMECDP implementation in all 26 regions of mainland Tanzania.

 TECDEN will further continue to coordinate the implementation of the National ECD Advocacy Strategy which advocates for the implementation of NMECDP.
-The Strategy development has been coordinated by TECDEN in collaboration with ECD Actors is at the stage of its official launching.
-Similarly, TECDEN will coordinate the development and implementation of the Scorecard system which actually aims at measuring the performance of ECD indicators.
+The Strategy development has been coordinated by TECDEN in collaboration with ECD actors and is at the stage of its official launching.